thehncoder/Curl/README.md

 sending POST request-Suppose you've found a login form whose POST target is /post.php.
 When you log in through a browser, it sends a POST request to the server containing the credentials you entered.
 We can simulate this directly from the terminal

 curl -X POST -d "username=user&password=user" http://10.64.170.175/post.php

+Use curl with the -i flag to display the HTTP response headers:

+curl -i -X POST -d "username=user&password=user" http://example.com/post.php

+Use curl with the -c flag to save session cookies for later authenticated requests:

+curl -c cookies.txt -d "username=admin&password=admin" http://10.65.152.159/session.php

+Use curl with the -b flag to send stored cookies and access protected pages:

+curl -b cookies.txt http://10.65.152.159/protected.php